jpt13653903/Gerber2PDF/ReadMe.txt

 Changes:
 --------

+2015-01-20
+- Fixed bug where paths was handled wrong when terminated with a flash instead of a move.

 2014-12-04
-- Multiple instances of negative image layers now render correctly.
+- Multiple instances of negative image Gerbers now render correctly.

 2014-08-28
 - Fixed bug regarding the calculation of arc centres.